liveryvideo/docs/docs/web-player.md

 }
 ```

-## Q&A
+## FAQ

-**Why does the stream start muted on some devices?**
+### _Why does the player start muted?_

-_With chrome://media-engagement/ you can check the ranking of the page and which can determine whether it is allowed to start unmuted.
-When “is high” is YES that site is allowed to autoplay unmuted._
+In Chrome, on the [Media Engagement](chrome://media-engagement/) page you can check whether the player page has a `Score` which is marked as `Is High` `Yes`.
+Otherwise, so called "autoplay" (automatic starting of unmuted playback) will not be allowed on that page and our player will fall back to starting playback muted.
+In that case a dialog will be shown to manually unmute playback.
+This engagement `Score` is based on whether the player is shown clearly on the page and on whether the user previously has been playing muted or unmuted.
+Other browsers function similarly and sometimes also allow users to manually enable/disable autoplay.

-**Autoplay does not work on mobile?**
+### _Why doesn't the player start at all?_

-_The autoplay feature can be blocked by the browser when the device is in low-power mode.
-Check if the device is in low-power mode or if you've blocked autoplay for this page or altogether._
+In Safari, when the device is in low-power mode, the "autoplay" mentioned in the previous question is entirely disabled and even the muted fallback will not be allowed.
+Or you could have manually configured Safari to disallow autoplay.
+In such cases the player will show a dialog to manually start playback.